groovykiwi/dotfiles/README.md

 ```

-It will ask you to run the config script once all the packages are installed but you can run it manually if you want a special type of install check `./config -h`
+It will ask you to run the config script once all the packages are installed.
+However, you can run it manually if you want a special type of install.
+Check `./config -h`

 All the dotfiles are symlinked to the ~/dotfiles folder for an easy management.

+The install scripts are made to be ran on a fresh install of Manjaro i3 Edition but should work fine on any Arch based system.